tandao0909/hands-on-with-DS/Chapter 15/note.md

 - Now, the dataset contains sequences of length 4 as inputs, and the targets are sequences containing the next two steps, for each time step.
 - For example, the first input sequence is [0, 1, 2, 3], and its corresponding targets are [[1, 2], [2, 3], [3, 4], [4, 5]], which are the next two values ofr each time step.
 - More specifically, you work from the innermost dimension: build a window for each time step first, which means create the input and output at each time step, then create the batch, in this case is the the whole time interval.
 - It may be surprising that the targets contain values that appear in the inputs.
 But you don't have to worry about data snooping in this case: at each time step, an RNN only knows about past time steps; it cannot look ahead.
-It is said to be a *casual* model.
+It is said to be a *causal* model.
 - Let's create another little utility function to prepare the datasets for our sequence-to-sequence model.
 It will also take care of shuffling (optional) and batching.
 We'll use this function to create the dataset.
 - Lastly, we can build the sequence-to-sequence model.
 - It is almost identical ot our previous model: the only difference is that we set `return_sequences=True` in the `SimpleRNN` layer.
 This way, it will output a sequence of vectors (each of size 32), instead of outputting a single vector at the last time step.